What is a college theme?

 Why was Transformation selected?

 A work group was assembled earlier this year to lead this initiative and identify the theme: Transformation.
 The theme of Transformation represents the variety of large-scale changes the college is currently undergoing to create the best student experience.
+A shared understanding of the theme was developed to promote consistency and unity:

 How can I get involved?